-The types of insurance you take out for your business depends on the business risks involved in the services you provide.
-Your insurance policy should cover you for the costs involved in defending claims, and paying compensation to injured parties.
+The types of insurance that you take out for your business depend on the risks involved in the services your business provides.
+For example, you might need an insurance policy that covers the costs involved in defending claims and paying compensation to disgruntled customers.

 Public Liability Insurance

-If a person, business or contractor, is found liable for any of these types of incidents, then public liability insurance covers the costs involved with these claims.
-The policy provider, however, will assess each case differently, as they generally do not cover risks that you or your business knew or should have known.
+If you find your business at fault for any of these types of incidents, public liability insurance covers the costs involved with these claims.
+However, the policy provider will assess each case differently, as they typically do not cover risks that you or your business should have known.

 Professional Indemnity Insurance